diecrf/ansible-bootstrap/README.md

     vagrant init ubuntu/trusty64
     vagrant up

-Check the connection from Ansible to the server.
+Now, check the connection from Ansible to the server.
 From the project root you can ping to the server

-    ansible -m ping
+    ansible dev -m ping

 And check the setup

-    ansible -m setup
+    ansible dev -m setup

 Once checked, update the file _development.yml_ with your own configuration, if not configured properly, the installation will not work.